pieradri/xps_electrolyte_project/0211_benchmark/README.md

 </pre>

 Use the final geometry from the previous optimization as "*opt.xyz*" input.
-The keyworkd in the %output section prints the composition of the converged MOs.
+The keyword in the *%output* section prints the composition of the converged MOs.
 Look at them carefully!

 ## 3) Z+1 Δ-SCF
 Orca input: